 - Arrange for an official transcript of undergraduate grades (and graduate grades, if any) to be sent to the Office of Graduate Admissions.
 It is not necessary for an applicant to have been a History major at the undergraduate level, but ordinarily the Department would expect an applicant to demonstrate significant preparation in History.

-- Take the general portion of the Graduate Record Examination—the Department does not require the History examination—and arrange to have the scores sent to the Office of Graduate Admissions.
+- Take the general portion of the Graduate Record Examination if applying to the PhD program.
+The History Department does not require the History examination.
+Scores should be sent to the Office of Graduate Admissions.
+GRE scores are not required of MA applicants.

 - Arrange for the forwarding of at least three letters of recommendation—preferably by professors from the applicant’s previous academic program—attesting to the applicant’s ability to perform graduate-level work.